Gowriprasanth30/INDE577/README.md

 1.K-Means Clustering

-About the data
+About the data --
 All the data used in these algorithms are from public database, such as Kaggle [https://www.kaggle.com/], UCI Machine Learning Repository[ https://archive.ics.uci.edu/ml/index.php], etc. And some random numberical data are generated as needed in the code.

-Programming Tools and Libraries
+Programming Tools and Libraries --
 Python,Jupyter Notebook, Visual Studio Code, Numpy, Pandas, Matplotlib, Seaborn, Scikit-learn, Keras, TensorFlow, etc.

-References
+References --
-Professor's youtube videos and several other pages.
+Professor's youtube videos.